wp-plugins/yith-woocommerce-authorizenet-payment-gateway/README.txt

 = 1.0.2 =

-* Added: handling for "Capture only" transactions
+* Added: handling for "Authorize only" transactions
 * Fixed: escaped add_query_arg and remove_query_arg

 = 1.0.1 =